bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 Check out the [**Bevy 0.13 Milestone**](https://github.com/bevyengine/bevy/milestone/17) for an up-to-date list of current work being considered for **Bevy 0.13**.

+* **Bevy Scene and UI Evolution**: We are hard at work building out a new Scene and UI system for Bevy.
+We're experimenting with a brand new [holistic Scene / UI system](https://github.com/bevyengine/bevy/discussions/9538) that will hopefully serve as the foundation for the Bevy Editor and make defining scenes in Bevy much more flexible, capabable, and ergonomic.
 * **More Batching/Instancing Improvements**: Put skinned mesh data into storage buffers to enable instanced drawing of skinned mesh entities with the same mesh/skin/material.
 Put material data in the new GpuArrayBuffer to enable batching of draws of entities with the same mesh, material type, and textures, but different material data.
-* **GPU driven rendering**: We plan on driving rendering via the GPU by creating draw calls in compute shaders (on platforms that support it).
+* **GPU-Driven Rendering**: We plan on driving rendering via the GPU by creating draw calls in compute shaders (on platforms that support it).
 We have [experiments using meshlets](https://github.com/bevyengine/bevy/pull/10164) and plan to explore other approaches as well.
 This will involve putting textures into bindless texture arrays and putting meshes in one big buffer to avoid rebinds.
+* **Exposure Settings**: Control [camera exposure settings](https://github.com/bevyengine/bevy/pull/8407) to change the feel and mood of your renders!
+* **GPU Picking**: [Efficiently select objects](https://github.com/bevyengine/bevy/pull/8784) with pixel perfect accuracy on the GPU!
+* **Per-Object Motion Blur**: [Blur objects as they move](https://github.com/bevyengine/bevy/pull/9924) using their motion vectors
+* **UI Node Border Radius and Shadows**: Support for [border radius and shadows](https://github.com/bevyengine/bevy/pull/8973) in Bevy UI
+* **System Stepping**: Debug your app by [running systems step by step](https://github.com/bevyengine/bevy/pull/8453) for a given frame
+* **Automatic Sync Points**: Support for [automatically inserting sync points](https://github.com/bevyengine/bevy/pull/9822) between systems with dependencies, removing the need for manual insertion and resolving a common source of errors.
+* **Lightmap Support**: Support for [rendering pre-baked lightmaps](https://github.com/bevyengine/bevy/pull/10231)

 ## Support Bevy